dariacherepina/Software-Engineering-Design-SoSe-25/exercise3/exercise3.md

    responsible class for a method.
 Describe how to find the responsible class for the creation of an object.

+To find the responsible class for the creation of an object, I would do the following:

+First of all, I'd search for the class that contains the initializing data, or closely uses the created object.
+After that if class holds the data needed to initialize the new object, it should be responsible for creating it.
+But don't forget to  pay attention that while assigning responsibility to a class that results would need to be in low coupling and high cohesion to maintain good system design.

+Key GRASP Alignment: Creator + Low Coupling + High Cohesion

+/*
+Comments for me
 ### Information expert:
 Where to assign responsibilities to classes?